 I have wanted to stay at the Black Rock Resort since images of it first popped up in my feed a few years ago.
-A beautiful building with a mix of steel, wood, rocks, and crashing waves at its front step.
+It is a beautiful building with a mix of steel, wood, rocks, and crashing waves at its front steps.
 Well, just like my bucket list trip to Gaspé, it took a pandemic, or at least the tail end of one, to finally get there.

 Where is the Black Rock Resort Located?

-The Black Rock Resort is located in the harbour town Ucluelet on the West Coast of Vancouver Island.
+The Black Rock oceanfront resort is located in the harbor town of Ucluelet on the West Coast of Vancouver Island.
 It’s accessible by floatplane from Vancouver and Vicotria via Tofino Air.
 Harbour Air offers seasonal flights to Tofino.
-The nearby airstrip between Tofino and you Ucluelet has scheduled service by Pacific Coastal Airlines.
+The nearby airstrip between Tofino and Ucluelet has scheduled service by Pacific Coastal Airlines.

-Although flying to Tofino or Ucluelet offers some incredible views, driving from Vancouver or Victoria is super scenic and includes some great stops along the way.
-The drive from Vancouver takes about five hours including an hour and forty-minute ferry ride to the island.
+Although flying to Tofino or Ucluelet offers some incredible views, driving from Vancouver or Victoria is super scenic and includes great stops.
+The drive from Vancouver takes about five hours, including a forty-minute ferry ride to the island.
 From Victoria, it will take you four hours.

 Note: At the time of writing this, there is a short stretch on Highway 4 that is under heavy construction.
 To allow for blasting, the road is often closed at scheduled times.
 Please consult the Tofino Tourism page for the latest details.